-We have presented an API as an abstract interface for database programming and a framework to compile conceptual data models specified as entityrelationship diagrams into executable code for database programming in Curry.
+We have presented a framework to compile conceptual data models specified as entity-relationship diagrams into executable code for database programming in Curry.
 This compilation is done in three phases: translate the specific ERD format into a tool-independent representation, transform the relationships into relations according to their complexity, and generate code for the safe access and update of the data.

 Due to the importance of ERDs to design conceptual data models, there are also other tools with similar objectives.
 Most existing tools support only the generation of SQL code, like the free software tools DB-Main6 or DBDesigner47.
-The main motivation for our work was the seamless embedding of database programming in a declarative language and the use of existing specification methods like ERDs as the basis to generate most of the necessary code required by the application programs.
+The main motivation for our development was the seamless embedding of database programming in a declarative programming language and the use of existing specification methods like ERDs as the basis to generate most of the necessary code required by the application programs.
 The advantages of our framework are:

-- The application programmer must only specify the data model in a high-level format (ERDs) and all necessary code to deal with this data is generated. - The interface used by the application programs is type safe, i.e., the types specified in the ERD are mapped into types of the programming language so that ill-typed data cannot be constructed. - Updates to the database are supported as transactions that automatically checks all integrity constraints specified in the ERD. - Checks for all integrity constraints are derived from the ERD for individual tables and the complete database so that they can be periodically applied to verify the integrity of the current state of the database. - The generated code is based on a high-level interface for database programming so that it is readable and well structured.
+- The application programmer must only specify the data model in a high-level format (ERDs) and all necessary code for dealing with data in this model is generated. - The interface used by the application programs is type safe, i.e., the types specified in the ERD are mapped into types of the programming language so that ill-typed data cannot be constructed. - Updates to the database are supported as transactions that automatically checks all integrity constraints specified in the ERD. - Checks for all integrity constraints are derived from the ERD for individual tables and the complete database so that they can be periodically applied to verify the integrity of the current state of the database. - The generated code is based on an abstract interface for database programming so that it is readable and well structured.
 Thus, it can be easily modified and adapted to new requirements.
-For instance, integrity constraints not expressible in ERDs can be easily added to individual update operations, or complex delete operations can be inserted in the generated module.
+For instance, integrity constraints not expressible in ERDs can be easily added to individual update operations, or specific deletion operations can be inserted in the generated module.

-The database API and the ERD compiler described in this paper are freely available with the latest distribution of PAKCS [13].
-For future work we intend to increase the functionality of our framework, e.g., to extend ERDs by allowing the specification of more complex integrity constraints or attributes for relations, which is supported by some ER tools, or to provide also complex delete operations for particular entities.
+For future work we intend to increase the functionality of our framework, e.g., to extend ERDs by allowing the specification of more complex integrity constraints or attributes for relations, which is supported by some ER tools, or to provide also delete operations for particular entities.
 Finally, it could be also interesting to generate access and update operations for existing databases by analyzing their data model.
 Although this is an issue different from our framework, one can reuse the API described in Section 2 and some other techniques of this paper for such a purpose.